matthew99carroll/OpenGLGraphics/README.md

 ## Future Plans

-The intent is to experiment with 3D rendering, and implement basic features such as cameras, camera control, image/texture loading, texture mapping, lighting (direction, point and spot) using the Phong lighting model, model importing, shadow mapping and skyboxes.
+The intent is to experiment with 3D rendering, and implement basic features such as image/texture loading, texture mapping, lighting (direction, point and spot) using the Phong lighting model, model importing, shadow mapping and skyboxes.